 Some scholarships are awarded to students who are involved in their communities.
 By volunteering your time, you’re not only giving back to the people in your community, but also boosting your chances for impressive resume-building, college applications, and of course scholarship qualifications.

 Brush Up on Your Essay Skills

-Many scholarships require an essay—the variety of topics are endless, and are largely dependent on the sponsor who funds the scholarship.
+Many scholarships require an essay—the variety of topics are endless and are largely dependent on the sponsor who funds the scholarship.
 A good essay is key, and so simple things like proper grammar, spelling, and punctuation are a must.
 Proofread and edit!
-Also, selecting a essay topic, sticking to the application essay prompts, and having a well-thought out structure are important as well.
+Also, selecting an essay topic, sticking to the application essay prompts, and having a well-thought-out structure is important as well.